 - Collect rapid and precise whole animal data

 - quickly and reliably assess neuronal and physiological responses to drugs, genetic modifications or environmental changes

 Figure 1.
-The ScreenChip system (left) is the size of a multiwell plate so it can fit on your microscope stage (right) and has a very small footprint (Microscope is NOT included in the system).
+The ScreenChip System (left) is the size of a multiwell plate so it can fit on your microscope stage (right) and has a very small footprint (Microscope is NOT included in the system).
 Rapidly measure and analyze your worms’ phenotype with our free open-source software.